markvl/www.vlent.nl/content/weblog/2014/create-custom-vagrant-box.md

     $ vagrant init lubuntu-14.04-desktop-amd64

-I made sure that the GUI is enabled, by uncommenting this section of the `Vagrantfile`:

-    config.vm.provider :virtualbox do |vb|
-      # Don't boot with headless mode
-      vb.gui = true
-    end

-(I also edited the file to use the Puppet provisioner.
-But that is beyond the scope of this article.)

 The last step:

     $ vagrant up

 ![Using the new box](/images/vagrant-use-new-box.png)

+(Note that I edited the final Vagrantfile in the project directory to use the Puppet provisioner.
+But that is beyond the scope of this article.)

 # More information